Alaska upgrade certificates

 How do I know if an Alaska flight has upgrade availability?

 U-class first-class inventory determines whether an upgrade certificate (or complimentary upgrade) can confirm.
 2LNR monitors U-class availability in real time across Alaska's route network.
-Select Alaska Airlines in the upgrade dashboard to see which flights have open first-class space.
+Select Alaska Airlines in the upgrade matrix to see which flights have open first-class space.

 What is the difference between a certificate upgrade and a complimentary upgrade?